zoracon/zoracon.github.io/_posts/2020-09-25-phone-listening.md

 ### 'But this ad popped up right after a phone conversation!'

 I know, it's creepy.
 Many times you may feel that this is generated from some sort of audio.
 The whacky world of phone permissions allows for some sort of audio to be recorded and logged in some way.
 For example, Alexa logs the audio commands you tell it.
 However, if your microphone was on all day sending audio to some server, the battery drain and the amount of sheer space a company would need to log everyone's conversations would be astronomical.
-It's much easier to target data you probably are passively giving and correlate it with you traffic as you browse the web and various mobile applications.
+It's much easier to target data you probably are passively giving and correlate it with your traffic as you browse the web and various mobile applications.

 Say, that I know your name, and tomorrow I know you will likely arrive at work.
 It's easier to target that pattern, than to listen in on your phone to see if you will arrive at work.
+It's easier to map your purchases, web browsing, the apps you used, the accounts you have, etc. Than to parse out real time audio feeds.

 People are generally predictable in many more ways than you think.
 Which leads me to my next point.

 ### You Aren't Unique, :0

-Despite what you may hear on social media about how racial groups spend and different class groups spend, a large amount of American consumers, Black - white - etc, have pretty similar consumer habits.
+Despite what you may hear on social media about how racial groups spend and different class groups spend, a large amount of average American consumers, Black - white - etc, have pretty similar consumer habits.

 ### ISPs and your Info